q-0q/website/public/markdown/synapse.md

 ::video{id=https://osgho0ft4qfkeusc.public.blob.vercel-storage.com/synapse%20demo%20video.mp4}

 *Synapse* behaves as a graph-based synthesizer in which the user can create and connect Nodes.
-When triggered, the Nodes play sounds, and passes their signal along to the next Node(s) in the graph.
+When triggered, the Nodes play sounds and pass their signal along to the next Node(s) in the graph.

 Each Node's synth patch can be configured independently, with slider controls for envelope release, reverb, and harmonics.
 Waveform can also be selected between sine, saw, and square.
-A master tempo slider controls the rate at which signals are propogated between nodes, and affects tuning for the entire graph.
+A master tempo slider controls the rate at which signals are propagated between nodes and affects tuning for the entire graph.

 ## Technical insights